The properties of the browser when first opened by a user can be modified in serveral ways.

 view.settings=3It

-the values in the URL that opens the IntraVUE browser.
+Using the same syntax you can set or even override these setting by entering the values in the URL that opens the IntraVUE browser.
 Append v=3It as a parameter.

 Parameters start with a '?' character after the main URL and each parameter is separated by a '&'.